art4711/bmap_find/README.md

-Imagine the earlier test I did for bitmap intersections (https://github.com/art4711/bmap), but now we need to find out which bits were actually set after the interection.
+Imagine the earlier test I did for bitmap intersections (https://github.com/art4711/bmap), but now we need to find out which bits were actually set after the intersection.

 ## The problem